TechneWare/SmarterMail.Cli/README.md

 - Then, remove each IDS block and add/document it in the permanent blocklist.

 ### Blocklist optimization
-Optimizing the blacklist is done by examining all the known bad actor IPs to see if any of them can be grouped into a subnet or CIDR group.
+Optimizing the blocklist is done by examining all the known bad actor IPs to see if any of them can be grouped into a subnet or CIDR group.
 Identifying these CIDR groups allows for replacing many IP address entries with a single entry covering an entire subnet.
 Consider the number of bad actor IPs found for a given subnet.
 We can make a judgment call as to the reputation of the subnet and thus choose when to implement a CIDR block that will encompass additional IP addresses.

 CIDR blocking has two main benefits:
 1. Since the subnet being blocked has a bad reputation: